 In our science program, Kindergarteners will engage in science and engineering practice by asking questions, participating in investigations, observing, recording, and interpreting data to build explanations.
 Science investigations and scaffolded writing are integrated along with the use of three kits filled with materials and teachable moments.
 These kits are: Trees and Weather, a unit where students are provided with solid experiences to help them develop an understanding of what plants and animals need to survive and the relationship between their needs and where they live.
 Students will also monitor local weather, experiencing weather patterns and come to understand the importance of weather forecasts to prepare for severe weather; Materials and Motion provides Kindergarteners with integrated experiences with physical, earth science and engineering ideas.
 Students begin with a study of natural resources and properties of materials and how those properties determine their use - wood, paper, and fabric.
 Students use those materials to engineer structures, applying physical science core ideas of energy transfer.
 Next students will investigate the effect of pushes and pulls and apply this to the concept of variables to change the strength and direction of rolling balls to achieve specific outcomes.
 Animals Two By Two provides students with close and personal interaction with some common land and water animals.
-Students observe and describe the structure of fish, birds, earthworms, and isopods.
-Appropriate classroom habitats are established and students care for the animals.
-Animals are studied in pairs, students compare the differences and similarities in the structure and behavior.
+Students care for the animals.
+Animals are studied in pairs; students compare the differences and similarities in the structure and behavior.